- What is roseola infantum?

 Roseola is most common in children between six months and two years of age.
 Most children have been exposed to roseola before they are five years old and develop the antibodies to avoid repeat infection.
 However, roseola is occasionally contracted by older children, or adults who have not previously encountered it.
 If adults contract roseola, the symptoms are usually very mild.
 It is possible to have roseola more than once, but this is unusual, unless the person has a compromised immune system.

 Roseola is caused by two viruses in the herpes family: HHV, or human herpes virus, most often type 6 or occasionally type 7.
-The virus is spread via droplet infection, when an infected person coughs or sneezes, or through direct contact with an infected person or item that was, for example sneezed on by an infected person.
-This kind of herpes infection does not lead to lip (herpes labialis) or genital sores.
+The virus is spread via droplet infection, when an infected person coughs or sneezes, or through direct contact with an infected person or item that was, for example, sneezed on by an infected person.
+This kind of herpes infection does not lead to herpes labialis or genital sores.

-Most children make a full, fast recovery from roseola without any specific treatment other than rest and adequate hydration.
+Most children make a full and fast recovery from roseola without any specific treatment other than rest and adequate hydration.
 Over-the-counter medicine, such as ibuprofen or acetaminophen (Paracetamol or Tylenol), may be recommended to help with symptoms like the fever.

 Roseola infantum symptoms

-Following exposure to and infection with one of the two viruses causing roseola infantum, symptoms typically appear after an incubation period of approximately nine days, though this can be 5-15 days.
+Following exposure to and infection with one of the two viruses that causes roseola infantum, symptoms typically appear after an incubation period of approximately 9 to 10 days, though this can generally be between 5 and 15 days.
 The incubation period is the time between catching an infection and symptoms appearing.

 - Sudden development of high fever up to 104 F or 40 C